Jakob the Liar

 The inciting incident occurs at 15 minutes when Jakob is summoned to Nazi headquarters for breaking curfew.
 While waiting, he accidentally overhears a German radio broadcast reporting that Soviet forces are advancing and are only a few hundred kilometers away..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jakob makes the active choice to fabricate ongoing radio reports, committing to the lie.
+This illustrates the protagonist's commitment to Jakob makes the active choice to fabricate ongoing radio reports, committing to the lie.
 He decides to become the source of hope for the ghetto, even though possessing a radio means death if discovered., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Nazi authorities become suspicious about the change in ghetto morale and begin investigating the source of hope.
+Of particular interest, this crucial beat Nazi authorities become suspicious about the change in ghetto morale and begin investigating the source of hope.
 Jakob realizes the danger has intensified—his lie now puts everyone at risk, not just himself., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, The Nazis announce the ghetto will be liquidated and all residents deported to camps.
 Jakob's friend is killed.
-The hope Jakob created seems to have been for nothing—the death they feared is coming regardless., illustrates the protagonist at their lowest point.
+The hope Jakob created seems to have been for nothing—the death they feared is coming regardless., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Jakob realizes that even if the hope was false, it gave people dignity and humanity in their final days.
 He chooses to maintain the lie to the end, understanding that hope itself—not its accuracy—was the gift., demonstrating the transformation achieved throughout the journey.